frankheat/offsecnotes/content/android/debug application code/index.md

     - Extract, without root privileges, all files inside the app internal storage

    {{< hint style=notes >}}
-   **Note**: This scenario is often impossible because no release application on the Play Store can have `android:debuggable="true"` \[[↗](https://developer.android.com/studio/publish/preparing.html#turn-off-debugging)] \[[↗](https://stackoverflow.com/questions/53030583/uploaded-a-debuggable-apk-to-google-play)].
+   This scenario is often impossible because no release application on the Play Store can have `android:debuggable="true"` \[[↗](https://developer.android.com/studio/publish/preparing.html#turn-off-debugging)] \[[↗](https://stackoverflow.com/questions/53030583/uploaded-a-debuggable-apk-to-google-play)].
 It means that the user has installed the app from a third-party store.
    {{< /hint >}}

 3. You might have the app Java source code.
 Again, this scenario is highly unlikely, but not impossible.